About us

 Our leaders

-Clinical Research
+Academic Lead and Clinical Research Group

 Professor Bruce Taylor

-Brain Health
+Brain Health - Glial Research Group

 Professor Kaylene Young

 Current MS treatments target the immune system, but a treatment that promotes nervous system repair is also needed.
-Professor Kaylene Young's team is working to develop and test new myelin repair treatments that we hope will protect nerve cells and overcome MS-related disability.
+Professor Kaylene Young's team is working to develop and test new myelin repair treatments that will protect nerve cells and overcome MS-related disability.

-Epidemiology and Digital Health
+Epidemiology - Digital Health Group

 Professor Ingrid van der Mei